Eeshan777/PersonalFinance/README.md

-# Apna
+# Personal Finance
-This is my 1st repositry
+This is my 1st repository
 <br>
 Author-Eeshan Amdekar